Plant DetailShow Menu

 Flower Description:

 This plant has relatively inconspicuous greenish-white flowers that appear in the leaf axils in late spring.
 Blooms from April to June.
-Flowers, if properly pollinated, give way to a crop of bright red berries (1/4” diameter) in late summer to fall.
+Female flowers, if pollinated, give way to a crop of bright red berries (1/4” diameter) in late summer to fall.

 • Leaves: